you06/performance-map/src/tidb-kv-client.md

 - The size of batch request channel is `tikv-client.max-batch-size` (default: 128), the duration of enqueue is observed as `tidb_tikvclient_batch_wait_duration`.
 - There are three kinds of stream request: CmdBatchCop, CmdCopStream, CmdMPPConn, which involve an additional recv call to fetch the first response from the stream.

-Though there is still some latency are missed observed, we can get this approximate formula.
+Though there is still some latency missed observed, we can get this approximate formula.

 ```
 tidb_tikvclient_request_seconds =